 24.5 cm x 20.8 cm

 Inscribed in ink beneath the image in the hand of the artist “Napoleon Bonaparte a sketch by D. Ibbotson [sic] taken on the passage to St Helena”.
-(The writing corresponds to Ibbetson's, known from other documents).
+(The annotation corresponds to Ibbetson's own writing and spelling on other documents).

 An extremely scarce etching by Captain Denzil Ibbetson, being a montage after two original drawings of Napoleon which he had made en route to St Helena.
 Napoleon leans against a gun-carriage, his hands in his breeches pockets, head in profile facing left, wearing his distinctive hat, uniform coat with orders, knee-breeches, and buckled shoes and in the other portrait Napoleon is standing, observed from the rear, left hand in his coat-tail pocket.